August 29, 2022

 provide tools that both analysts and non-analysts can use to find answers to important business questions.

-It can be difficult to understand how effective your business is at using data to inform decision-making.
-One way to assess an organization’s data-driven capabilities is by benchmarking against the Mode data maturity model—take a look at the five stages below to see where you fall.
+You can look at a company’s data stack, policies, and analytics workflows to understand where they are in terms of becoming fully data-driven.
+One way to assess this is by benchmarking against the Mode data maturity model—take a look at the five stages below to see where you fall.

-At this stage, the company does have a data-driven culture.
-Team members proactively seek out opportunities with data, with non-analysts taking it upon themselves to analyze data using self-serve tools.
+Your company has now developed much more of a data-driven culture, with a central source of truth but decentralized strategy for getting questions answered.
+The data team has time and energy to proactively seek out opportunities for data innovation, while non-analysts take it upon themselves to analyze data using self-serve tools.
 Data team members and business stakeholders collaborate often, predictive analytics are in play, and the culture encourages viewing data as a product rather than just a performance-tracking tool.

 See where your team falls on our data maturity assessment.